It's not a good feeling when you're setting up an air tent, and the air tube starts to leak.

 Tubes are a critical part of your inflatable tent.
 Without them, you can’t enjoy the comfort and protection of your tent.

 Unfortunately, sometimes these tubes get damaged or puncture while camping.
-When that happens, they need to be repaired or replaced immediately in order to avoid any damage to the rest of the inflatable tent.
+When that happens, they need to be repaired or replaced immediately in order to avoid any damage to the rest of the inflatable tent, and make sure you can pitch the inflatable tent safely in the future.

 Don't forget to pin this!